Back to Learn

 What is ChatGPT?

 ChatGPT is an AI chatbot made by OpenAI.
 You type something, and it responds with human-like text.
-But what's actually happening under the hood?
+As of 2025, ChatGPT is powered by GPT-5, OpenAI's most advanced model.

 ChatGPT is built on a Large Language Model (LLM)—a type of AI that's been trained on massive amounts of text from the internet.
 It learned patterns in how words and sentences fit together.